On the Time for Brownian Motion to Visit Every Point on a Circle: The Number of Switchbacks

-The argument that the number of switchbacks has a Poisson distribution with parameter $\lambda = \natlog{\frac{L}{a}}$ is similar to the argument above to obtain the distribution of $\theta_L$, and it is even simpler.
-We give it below.
+\begin{proof} The argument that the number of switchbacks has a Poisson distribution with parameter $\lambda = \log\parens{\frac{L}{a}}$ is similar to the argument in Section 3 used to obtain the distribution of $\theta_L$.
+We begin by defining